Vegetable Tempura Shan-Style

 Shan-Style Vegetable Tempura

 Vegetable tempura’s are a great appetizer and a fun party snack.
-Most tempuras are highly breaded, using an unhealthy flour.
+Most tempura are highly breaded, using an unhealthy flour.
 The Shan-style vegetable tempura that we learned how to make in Myanmar, uses rice flour and very little of it.
 You could substitute rice flour for an alternative flour of your choice.
 This dish can be ready in just 15 minutes!

 (Have a wok?
 Results will be better)